weiyu199202/weiyu199202.github.io/_docs/myetest/mytest3.md

 ---
-title: Video
+title: mytest
-category: Media
+category: mytest3
-order: 2
+order: 4
 ---

 Share video to your friends!
 Send videos from your computer, phone, camera or YouTube.